doudejans/spotico.py/README.md

 ```

 ## Setup
-spotico.py assumes that a `config.yml` file is present in the root folder with the following format:
+spotico.py assumes that a `config.yml` file is present in the current directory with the following format:
 ```yaml
 username: 'xxxxxx'
 client_id: 'xxxxxx'